 Don’t give them too many choices

 So… which is it?
 While strong-willed kids need to be a part of making more choices, they also get overwhelmed if there are too many choices to make.
+This can often lead to challenging behaviour, especially when managing their temperament.
 Instead of leaving them to their own devices, give them 2-3 choices and let them make their decision off of that.

 Give them predictable routines